What is Preimplantation Genetic Screening? What are the Benefits?

 Benefits of Preimplantation Genetic Screening with your IVF treatment

 Chromosomal abnormalities are often responsible for roughly 70 percent of miscarriages in early pregnancy.
-This is why Preimplantation Genetic Screening can increase your chance of a successful pregnancy.
+Therefore, Preimplantation Genetic Screening can increase your chance of a successful pregnancy.

 In addition to some of the benefits we’ve highlighted above, other benefits are: